Which company has the cheapest car insurance in South Carolina for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in South Carolina?
+Who is considered a high-risk driver in South Carolina?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in South Carolina with a DUI
+What company offers the cheapest car insurance in South Carolina after a DUI?

 Although many insurance companies provide coverage after a DUI, Progressive offers the most affordable rate at $2,247 a year.